OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 [Argon2](https://en.wikipedia.org/wiki/Argon2) is the winner of the 2015 [Password Hashing Competition](https://password-hashing.net).
 There are three different versions of the algorithm, and the Argon2**id** variant should be used where available, as it provides a balanced approach to resisting both side channel and GPU-based attacks.

 Rather than a simple work factor like other algorithms, Argon2 has three different parameters that can be configured, meaning that it's more complicated to correctly tune for the environment.
-The specification contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf), and there are also some [other guides available](https://www.twelve21.io/how-to-choose-the-right-parameters-for-argon2/),  however if you're not in a position to properly tune it then a simpler algorithm such as [Bcrypt](#bcrypt) may be a better choice.
+The specification contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf), and there are also some [other guides available](https://www.twelve21.io/how-to-choose-the-right-parameters-for-argon2/), however, if you're not in a position to properly tune it, then a simpler algorithm such as [Bcrypt](#bcrypt) may be a better choice.

 ### PBKDF2

-[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is recommended by [NIST](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver), and has FIPS-140 validated implementations, so should be the preferred algorithm when these are required.
+[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is recommended by [NIST](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver) and has FIPS-140 validated implementations.
+So, it should be the preferred algorithm when these are required.
 Additionally, it is supported out of the box in the .NET framework, so is commonly used in ASP.NET applications.

 PBKDF2 can be used with HMACs based on a number of different hashing algorithms.
-HMAC-SHA-256 is widely supported, and is recommended by NIST.
+HMAC-SHA-256 is widely supported and is recommended by NIST.

 The work factor for PBKDF2 is implemented through the iteration count, which should be at least 10,000 (although values of up to 100,000 may be appropriate in higher security environments).

 ### Bcrypt

-[Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is the most widely supported of the algorithms, and should be the default choice unless there are specific requirements for PBKDF2, or appropriate knowledge to tune Argon2.
+[Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is the most widely supported of the algorithms and should be the default choice unless there are specific requirements for PBKDF2, or appropriate knowledge to tune Argon2.

 The default work factor for Bcrypt is 10, and this should generally be raised to 12 unless operating on older or lower-powered systems.